Photo by Julie Vola

 |Vu Ngoc Tram|

 A well-known musician, composer, DJ and performer, Tri Minh is also one of the main forces contributing to the development of the contemporary music scene in Vietnam.
-He is the founder of the ground-breaking annual music festival, Hanoi Sound Stuff.
+He is the founder of the ground-breaking electronic and experimental music festival – the Hanoi Sound Stuff Festival.

 Not only an excellent and prolific filmmaker, Paul is also a knowledgeable jazz aficionado and musician.
 He writes our jazz reviews on Grapevine, which you can find in our Opinion section.
 Read more of his writing and listen to him perform some of his own original music on the piano.